Simple Graphics [1/15]

 Draw lines connecting centers of disc pairs.

-If you cannot solve this exercise because it is too hard, then first examine the hints carefully one by one.
+If you cannot solve this exercise, then first examine the hints carefully one by one.
 Make a good effort.
 If you still cannot solve the exercise, take a look at the solution.

 Hint 1

-Since the lines connect disc centers, the line function call has to use the same coordinates as the disc function calls.
+Since the lines connect disc centers, the line procedure call has to use the same coordinates as the disc procedure calls.

 Hint 2